top of page

 At The Trafalgar School Religious Studies is a compulsory subject for all students in Key Stage 3 and an option subject at Key Stage 4.

 Understanding religion, in all its forms, is the foundation of students' Religious Education at Trafalgar.
 It draws on the richness and diversity of religious teachings and beliefs from across the world.
-The encounter is an open one which stems from, and instils, respect for different views and interpretations and in which real dialogue and education takes place. students will be enabled to deepen their understanding of God as encountered and taught by different religions and, as a result, students will gain greater insight into the world in which they are growing up.
+The encounter is an open one which stems from, and instils, respect for different views and interpretations and in which real dialogue and education takes place.
+Students will be enabled to deepen their understanding of God as encountered and taught by different religions and, as a result, students will gain greater insight into the world in which they are growing up.
 They will also be able to appreciate the faith of others and develop a deeper understanding of their own beliefs and practices.

 These outcomes will contribute to harmonious relationships within and between communities, promoting social inclusion and combating prejudice.
 At GCSE, students study Buddhism in depth in addition to Christianity.